Miami’s Dangerous Dog Registry

 - What are the unintended consequences of this bill?
 Will this ordnance dissuade people from adopting dogs, in particular ones with unknown pasts or histories of aggression?
 Isn’t this contrary to what the city now states, that it wants a No-Kill shelter?
 Doesn’t BSL/BDL also send a clear hypocritical, conflicting message that the politicians in charge are clueless?
 This paradox is glaringly detrimental to politician’s credibility.

 - How is a dog bite handled that occurs from a threat or if a dog is provoked?
 How about if an owner is threatened or provoked and the dog was defending their family (the parent)?
 Does a dog not have the right to defend him/herself?
 There is a stand your ground law for humans but not for dogs?
 Does a human not have the right to defend him/herself?
 If, as a human, we defend ourselves, do we get our picture placed in an online registry, fined, placed in solitary confinement outside, in a concealed jail, or put to death?
-Who is the judge, jury and enforcers of these “new and amended” laws and what are their skill levels and professional back grounds.
-These enforcers better be a long time practicing board certified veterinarian behaviorist or there are some serious structural problems that need to be addressed.
+Who is the judge, jury, and enforcers of these “new and amended” laws and what are their skill levels and professional backgrounds?
+These enforcers better be a long time practicing board-certified veterinarian behaviorist, or there are some serious structural problems that need to be addressed.
 As Michael Rosenberg correctly stated, “But if it’s taunted, it’s not necessarily a dangerous dog,” said Rosenberg, “Humans have a ‘Stand Your Ground’ law; dogs should have it, too.”
-This highlights just some of the issues not preconceived prior to passing this law.
+This highlights just some of the issues not preconceived before passing this law.

 How can we keep electing officials so unfit for office and leadership?
-Miami’s Dangerous Dog Registry may have been a well-intended thought but it is myopic and significantly short on details, which is unfortunately all too common from politicians.
-Sadly, I am sure they will all proudly point to this ordnance in their bids to be reelected.
+Miami’s Dangerous Dog Registry may have been a well-intended thought, but it is myopic and significantly short on details, which is unfortunately all too common for politicians.
+Sadly, I am sure they will all proudly point to this ordinance in their bids to be reelected.

 Please subscribe to our blog and to sign up for our bi-monthly newsletter.